 - Is the signal strength high or low?

 - Any other details you can think of

 This application is intended to make data gathering easier while working with IS&T to troubleshoot wired or wireless network problems.
-The script will run a few commands for Windows Vista, Windows 7 or Mac OS X and put a diagnostic file on your desktop.
+The script will run a few commands for Windows Vista, Windows 7, Windows 8 or Mac OS X and put a diagnostic file on your desktop.
 You can then attach the diagnostic file in a reply email to the MIT Computing Help Desk or Residential Computing Consultants.
 Please see below for directions on downloading and running the script.

 |Due to Gatekeeper, this file will not run immediately after downloaded on Mac OS X 10.8 (Mountain Lion) and up.
 You can still use this script on these OS X versions by disabling Gatekeeper .|